CatChaos8/Endless-Dungeon/README.md

-Hi
-This is a readme So you should not read it.
+This is a roguelike game where you kill things.
+To attack you have to answer a question correctly.
+At the end of every battle you get an item that upgrades your stats.